 Cave divers are special people.
 What drives someone to dive into an unknown world?

-It is cave divers who are often called to aid rescue efforts like that of the Costa Concordia – for the sunken vessel is the equivalent of an underwater cave – but one that sometimes shifts while being explored.
+It is cave divers who are often called to aid rescue efforts like that of the cruise ship the Costa Concordia – for the sunken vessel is the equivalent of an underwater cave – but one that sometimes shifts while being explored.

-…and walking on down the path was totally unprepared for what I found.
+Walking on down the path, I was totally unprepared for what I found.